stiebel/train-yolov4-tiny-colab/README.md

 I divided this excellent colab into two devisions to seperate training from converting.

-# this is the training part
+# This is the training part

 You do not have to edit any files, make the changes within the colab.
 Start the training by pressing the colab button.